dumith-eranga/talks/tdd-why-bother/content.md

 - Interface design aid
     - flips the implementation-first thinking to DX-first
         - force to design the API before working on the implementation

 - KISS : Keep it Simple, Stupid

 - YAGNI : You Ain’t Gonna Need It
     - don’t build features and abstractions unless those features serve a specific existing requirement (not a future requirement

-- force you to work in small iterations
-    - one requirement at a time
-    - as-needed basis

 # Concerns about TDD